 PAPPL takes care of registration of DNS-SD (Bonjour) services for each printer, including the required sub-types, “flagship” LPD registrations, and recommended naming and renaming behavior.

 PAPPL supports JPEG, PNG, PWG Raster, and Apple Raster documents in all of the standard color spaces and bit depths.
-JPEG images are scaled to the destination media size and print resolution using bilinear interpolation, while PNG images are scaled using a nearest-neighbor algorithm to preserve edge detail in bar codes and other non-photographic content.
+JPEG and PNG images are scaled to the destination media size and print resolution.
 PWG Raster and Apple Raster documents are not scaled as they are normally sent at the proper resolution and size by the print client.

 PAPPL provides a simple driver interface for raster printing, and developers of CUPS Raster drivers will readily adapt to it.
 Drivers provide configuration and capability information to PAPPL, and PAPPL then calls the driver to start a job, start a page, output lines of graphics, end a page, and finally end a job during the processing of a print job.